CraigDamlo/Ambient-Concept-Generator/README.md

 ## What It Does

 Opens with a concept already loaded.
 Hit Generate to get another.
-Optionally filter by Mood and Setting to bias the results toward what you're already feeling — or leave both unselected for pure surprise.

-**Mood** (optional): Dark · Light
+The layout shows three words connected by lines:

+- **Light modifier** (top) — an evocative word drawn from the light pool
+- **Noun** (center, right-justified) — the shared anchor word
+- **Dark modifier** (bottom) — a contrasting word drawn from the dark pool

+The light and dark modifiers are drawn from completely separate word pools so they're always genuinely distinct.
+The noun is the shared anchor — both concepts tell a different story about the same thing.

+**Lock any word** by tapping 🔓 next to it.
+Locked words survive a Generate, letting you zero in on a concept piece by piece rather than rerolling everything at once.
+Changing the setting unlocks all words.

-**Setting** (optional): Space · Nature · City · Fantasy
+**Setting** (optional): Space · Nature · City · Industrial · Archive · Fantasy

-Combinations work independently — Dark + Space gives you something different from Dark + Nature or just Dark alone.
-Previous concepts appear at the bottom as clickable chips.
+Selecting a setting biases both the modifier and noun pools toward that world.
+Leave it unselected for pure surprise.

 No accounts, no API, no cost.
 Works offline after fonts load.